BirdeeHub/ExampleKotlinPluginLoader/README.md

 For loading over http/s specify entire url to jar or class file.

-Over http/s it can load any plugins in jar files, or a single standalone class file that does not have a package declaration

 It was a tiny part of another program but it came out so nicely I figured it could be useful to people before I finish the other project.

 I then built a quick mockup test for it to upload it, in case someone finds it useful